RedAngel121/NytePack/README.md

 6. Player travel will be with large scale projects such as Planes/Trains/Stargates/Rockets and not on person items like jetpacks (apoth excluded)

 # More Immediate Settings and Changes
+- Add and Configure [NoMo' Portals](https://www.curseforge.com/minecraft/mc-mods/no-mo-portals) After the v6 Update
 - [x] Upgraded Terrain Generation and Ore Generation
 - [x] Adapted Ore Generation from all different mods
 - [x] Vein Mining Enchant configs to determine its effects on hunger and durability
-- [ ] Turn off Vanilla Village generation
+- [x] Turn off Vanilla Village generation
-- [ ] I need to hash out Proper Chunk Claiming (FLAN) and how to pay for it with Lightmans Currency
+- [x] I need to hash out Proper Chunk Claiming (FLAN) and how to pay for it with Lightmans Currency
-- [ ] Adjust Mob Cash Drops: deep dive into lightmans to find and lower natural drop count to 1-5 coins per mob
+- [x] Standardize Mob Cash Drops: lowered natural drop count to 1-5 coins per mob

-- [ ] Mechano?
-(Unreleased Mod Still Under Heavy Development / Might need to consider New Age in the meantime)
+# Big Changers
 - [ ] Change the required items in the More Minecarts mod chunk loader to accept coins instead of "crystal" stuff ([not yet possible](https://github.com/ryyanmapes/minecart-mod/issues/97))
 - [ ] Gateways to Eternity
-  - Add an absolute metric ton of gateways with all types of mobs (add alex mobs?) *cause thats going to be fun*
+  - Add an absolute metric ton of gateways with all types of mobs (add alex mobs?) *cause **thats** going to be fun*
   - Find out what rewards should be allowed
-- [ ] Chicken Shed Configs can allow other mobs to drop items once every 20 min

-# Big Changers
-- [ ] Add loot tabes from other mods for lightmans to insert coins into
 - [ ] Create Mod Possible Mining Issues - Mechanical Drill makes things too easy, slow down or disable ore drilling?
 - [ ] Immersive Aircraft Recipe Integration with alternative tech mods
 - [ ] Modify SGJ recipes to make building a stargate more difficult and resource intensive